 Get in a “tabletop” position on your hands and knees with your knees directly below your hips and your wrists, elbows, and shoulders in alignment.
 Keep your head centered.
 As you inhale, lift your chest and the bones in the underside of your seat (your “sits bones”) up, and let your belly drop.
 Lift your head.
 As you exhale, round your spine and release your head.

 “This pose is good for stimulating the digestive system as it gently massages the abdominal organs,” explains Hodge.

 Lying down on the floor, bend your knees, and keep your heels close to your sits bones.
 While you exhale, press your feet and arms into the floor and lift your pelvis up while keeping your thighs and feet parallel.

 According to Hodge, “Bridge pose stimulates and stretches the abdominals while bringing the organs into better alignment.
 It also stimulates the thyroid, which is important for digestion and metabolism.”

-Special thanks to model, One Medical Group’s Kareen Patterson.
+Special thanks to model, One Medical’s Kareen Patterson.

 Looking for ways to stretch your spine?
-Check out 3 Yoga Stretches to Unwind the Low Back.
+Check out more by clicking on the yoga tag.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, the San Francisco Bay Area, Seattle, and Washington, DC.